alexlib/OpenRiverCam/docs/cameras.rst

   - the water level as read from the staff gauge in place on the site.
 This is because for any new movie, you will read the staff gauge to interpret the water level.
-  - the coordinates (X, Y and height) of the position of the lens, as measured in the coordinate reference system you have used throughout your entire survey, whether RTK or dumy spirit level.
+  - the coordinates (X, Y and height) of the position of the lens, as measured in the coordinate reference system you have used throughout your entire survey, whether RTK or dumpy spirit level.

 TODO: ANIMATION